openapi-generators/openapi-python-client/README.md

 1. Using all the latest and greatest Python features like type annotations and dataclasses.
 2. Having documentation and usage instructions specific to this one generator.
-3. Being easier to improve and extend, especially for python developers.
-Since openapi-python-client is written in python and jinja2 templates, while openapi-generator is a larger Java project which uses more restrictive mustache templates.
+1. Being written in Python with Jinja2 templates, making it easier to improve and extend for Python developers.
+It's also much easier to install and use if you already have Python.

 ## Installation